ACHarrison32/ACHarrison32/README.md

 ## :closed_book: Relevant Coursework
 ### 	:soccer: Fantasy Manager Database | Fall 2023
-#### - Led a team to create a user-friendly Fantasy Soccer League database using SQL.
+#### -	Led a team to create a user-friendly Fantasy Soccer Database using MySQL.
-#### - Improved data management for an enhanced gaming experience.
-#### - Made it easier for users to track and enjoy their Fantasy Soccer League.
+#### -	Enhanced user experience for tracking and managing fantasy soccer leagues.
 ### :sandwich: • Lunch Decider Mobile Application | Spring 2023
-#### - Guided a team as the Team Leader in our Senior Design Project.
+#### -	Team leader for senior design project in software engineering.
-#### - Collaborated with the team to develop an android application that simplifies the processing of choosing a lunch spot.
+#### -	Collaborated with team to develop an Android application that simplifies the processing of choosing a lunch spot.
+#### -	Successfully launched the application on Android Play Store.
 ### 	:desktop_computer: • A.I.
 Predictions Presentation | April 2023
-#### - Conducted research on the application of artificial intelligence in predicting global issues such as climate change, forest fires, floods, weather forecasting, and earthquakes.
+#### -	Conducted research on the application of Artificial Intelligence in predicting global issues such as climate change, forest fires, earthquakes, and more.
-#### - Volunteered as a presenter at the North Texas Area Student Conference to share insights on the potential of A.I. in addressing pressing world challenges.
+#### -	Volunteered as a presenter at the North Texas Area Student Conference, emphasizing AI's role in addressing global challenges.
 ### :heavy_multiplication_x: • Menelaus’s Theorem Presentation | November 2022
 #### - Presented “Triangle Hazards 12165 from UVA Online Judge site.
 #### - Explained the practical application of Menelaus’s Theorem to solve the problem effectively.
-#### - Developed functional code to provide a solution for the problem.
+#### - Developed and demonstrated functional code to provide a solution for the problem.

 ## :page_with_curl: Certifications
 ### •	Succeeding as a First-Time Tech Manager
 #### -	November 02,2023
 ### •	Program Management for IT Professionals
-#### -	November 08, 2023
+#### -	November 09, 2023
 ### •	Introduction to IT Architecture
-#### -	November 14, 2023
+#### -	November 15, 2023
 ### •	Creating Your IT Strategy
 #### -	November 17, 2023
 ### •	ServiceNow IT Leadership
 #### -	November 19, 2023
-### •	edX IT Foundations
+### •	IT Help Desk for Beginners
-#### -	December 01, 2023
+#### -	November 25, 2023
+### •	Python Data Analysis
+#### -	January 31, 2024
 ### •	Data Analyst in SQL
-#### -	December 10, 2023
+#### -	January 31, 2024

 ## :notebook: Relevant Courses
 #### • Software Engineering